apuroop-apz/Docker-Project/README.md

 If you would like to use Docker as a non-root user, consider adding your user to the "docker" group with something like: `sudo usermod -aG docker apz` (user=apz)

-Enable the docker service. `systemctl enable docker.service`
+Enable the docker service. `sudo systemctl enable docker.service`

-Start the docker service. `systemctl start docker.service`
+Start the docker service. `sudo systemctl start docker.service`

-Check the status of docker. `systemctl status docker.service`
+Check the status of docker. `sudo systemctl status docker.service`
 ![1-3](https://github.com/apuroop-apz/Docker-Project/blob/master/figures/1.Install_Docker_on_Linux/3.png)

 ## Create a docker image 'lamp_pma_tpch'